AI-multimodal/Lightshow/README.rst

     pre-commit install

-`Install the development requirements <https://github.com/pypa/pip/issues/8049#issuecomment-633845028>`_.
-We use the helper script ``build.sh`` to parse the ``pyproject.toml`` file and only install the specified packages needed for development (note this does not actually install **Lightshow**).
+We use helper scripts to parse the ``pyproject.toml`` file and install only specific packages required for certain parts of development.
+For development, we recommend installing all dependencies:

 .. code-block:: bash

-    bash build.sh install-dev-requirements
+    bash scripts/install.sh       # Install Lightshow's core dependencies bash scripts/install.sh test  # Install the test requirements only bash scripts/install.sh doc   # Install requirements for building the docs

 .. inclusion-marker-LIGHTSHOW-installation-end